 The Accreditation Committee considers not only the curriculum and the delivery of education, but also the ability of the program to ensure quality outcomes, the resources available and the performance of graduates.

-A program seeking accreditation is required to provide the Accreditation Committee with a Self-Evaluation Report addressing the required Standards as set out in the Standards for First Professional Award Programs in Chiropractic.
-Programs are expected to utilise the Guidelines for Self-Evaluation and Re-Accreditation in order to complete their Self-Evaluation Report.
+A program seeking accreditation is required to provide the Accreditation Committee with a Self-Evaluation Report addressing the required Standards as set out in the Accreditation Standards for Chiropractic Programs and Competency Standards for Graduating Chiropractors.
+Programs are expected to utilise the Accreditation Guidelines for Chiropractic Programs in order to complete their Self-Evaluation Report.